chibiqilin/tictactoe/README.md

 # tictactoe
-Simple Java-based TicTacToe game using A* Search
+Simple Java TicTacToe game.
+Can be played with 2 players or against an AI opponent using Minimax algorithm.